Simon-Brandt/ShellArgparser/README.md

 ### Help and usage message files

 The argparser is not only able to compile a help message, but can also be guided by a separate file.
-Using the [`ARGPARSER_HELP_FILE`](#argparser_help_file) environment variable, to a certain degree, you can customize the help message's look and structure by moving the blocks the message consists of around and enriching it by arbitrary text.
+Using the [`ARGPARSER_HELP_FILE`](#argparser_help_file) environment variable pointing to this file, to a certain degree, you can customize the help message's look and structure by moving the blocks the message consists of around and enriching it by arbitrary text.
 Again, we use a simplified script as `try_help_file.sh` without alias names for the short and long options.

 <details open>